BaeMinCheon/let-us-go-abroad/source/_posts/2022/how-the-text-wrap-works-in-unrealengine.md

 }
 ```

-In this function, we found some variables that have a name of `LineBreak` at last.
+In this function, we found some variables that have a name of `LineBreak`.
 Let us check what the line break iterator does.

 ```cpp
 TSharedRef<IBreakIterator> FBreakIterator::CreateLineBreakIterator()